-Understatement of year: The past few weeks have been a bit of an adjustment for families.
-Social distancing has been difficult and frustrating for everyone.
-It's also been full of disappointments, both large and small, as major events and milestones—birthdays, graduations, family vacations—are delayed, downsized or canceled.
+Understatement of the year: The past few months have been a bit of an adjustment for families.
+Social distancing and statewide shutdowns have been difficult and frustrating for everyone.
+The pandemic has been full of disappointments, both large and small, as major events and milestones—birthdays, graduations, family vacations—are delayed, downsized or canceled.
 While these changes are upsetting for adults, they can be downright devastating to children.

-Together, these factors make it difficult for children to handle any disappointment right now.
+Together, these factors make it difficult for children to handle disappointments right now.
 As parents, we can help our littles by giving them tools to handle these strange times.